leesup/drug_name_normalizer/README.md

 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering) │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         src and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         src and configuration for tools │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │